aconeil/Readability/README.md

 * If there are many template sentences such as "Venim de `Toponym`"
 * If proper names take up more than 50% of the sentence (e.g. 2/3 tokens, *Sigüenza i Guadalajara.*)
 * Names of continents and countries are allowed, states, provices, cities, rivers, and villages not.
+  * When the name is preceeded by the specificed place, such as "River `Name`" or "Lake `Name`" it remains in the corpus
 * Sentences discussing mature subject matter or with curse words

 ### Tokenisation